numediart/VERA/README.md

 ![VR Env](GitUsefull/VirtualEnvironment.png).

 To use the environments, the instructions are the following:
-- Download the project (or at least the "VERA" directory).
+- Download the project (or at least the "[VERA - Virtual Environment Recording Attention](VERA%20-%20Virtual%20Environment%20Recording%20Attention)" directory).
 - Plug the VR headset.
 - Turn on Steam-VR (if not installed [link](https://store.steampowered.com/steamvr?l)).
 - Turn on Vive SRanipal SDK (if not installed [link](https://developer.vive.com/resources/knowledgebase/vive-sranipal-sdk/)).